 A monthly overview of things you need to know as an architect or aspiring architect.
 Unlock the full InfoQ experience by logging in!
 Stay updated with your favorite authors and topics, engage with ...

-is a senior editor and author of Notepad, who has been covering all things Microsoft, PC, and tech for over 20 years.
-Oracle is taking the final step to rid the web of its terrible Java browser plugin ...
+is a senior correspondent and author of Notepad, who has been covering all things Microsoft, PC, and tech for over 20 years.
+Oracle is taking the final step to rid the web of its terrible Java browser ...

 Oracle will soon wind down support for the Java browser plugin, reflecting an evolution in Internet standards and ever-mounting concerns about Web security.
 The plugin will be deprecated as of Java ...